Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: Abstract

 \section{Abstract}

-Industrial Metaverse leverages the Industrial Internet of Things (IIoT) to integrate data from diverse devices, employing federated learning and meta-computing to train models in a distributed manner while ensuring data privacy.
-Achieving an immersive experience for industrial Metaverse necessitates maintaining a balance between model quality and training latency.
-Consequently, a primary challenge in federated learning tasks is optimizing overall system performance by balancing model quality and training latency.
-This paper designs a satisfaction function that accounts for data size, Age of Information (AoI), and training latency.
-Additionally, the satisfaction function is incorporated into the utility functions to incentivize node participation in model training.
+The Industrial Internet of Things (IIoT) leverages Federated Learning (FL) for distributed model training while preserving data privacy, and meta-computing enhances FL by optimizing and integrating distributed computing resources, improving efficiency and scalability.
+Efficient IIoT operations require a trade-off between model quality and training latency.
+Consequently, a primary challenge of FL in IIoT is to optimize overall system performance by balancing model quality and training latency.
+This paper designs a satisfaction function that accounts for data size, Age of Information (AoI), and training latency for meta-computing.
+Additionally, the satisfaction function is incorporated into the utility function to incentivize IIoT nodes to participate in model training.
 We model the utility functions of servers and nodes as a two-stage Stackelberg game and employ a deep reinforcement learning approach to learn the Stackelberg equilibrium.
-This approach ensures balanced rewards and enhances the applicability of the incentive scheme for industrial Metaverse.
-Simulation results demonstrate that, under the same budget constraints, the proposed incentive scheme improves at least 23.7\% utility compared to existing schemes without compromising model accuracy.
+This approach ensures balanced rewards and enhances the applicability of the incentive scheme for IIoT.
+Simulation results demonstrate that, under the same budget constraints, the proposed incentive scheme improves utility by at least 23.7\% compared to existing FL schemes without compromising model accuracy.